 Blends that contain a lot of rice flour tend to be gritty.
 To combat that, make sure blends you buy or make have enough starches in it (corn starch, potato starch, tapioca starch, arrowroot powder …) to keep the end product light, instead of dense, heavy and gritty.

 Many gluten free flour blends contain dairy or other food allergens which may not work for your family.
 Review ingredient labels closely, and know that there are alternatives if the blend you’re considering won’t work for you.

-If you have other food allergies or sensitivities, a good starting place to make your own homemade blend for cookies, cakes and quick breads is to use this ratio of whole grains to starches plus gum (keep in mind that the blend performs better when you use a mix of starches and whole grains, rather than just two flours in total – experiment and keep good notes!):
+If you have other food allergies or sensitivities which precludes you from using a pre-made all purpose flour like my gfJules Flour, a good starting place to make your own homemade blend for cookies, cakes and quick breads is to use this ratio of whole grains to starches plus gum (keep in mind that the blend performs better when you use a mix of starches and whole grains, rather than just two flours in total – experiment and keep good notes!):

 2 1/2 cups gluten free starch (choose at least one: cornstarch, potato starch, tapioca starch, arrowroot, sweet rice …)

 1 1/2 cups gluten free whole grain flour (choose at least one: sorghum, millet, brown rice, buckwheat, white rice, sweet potato, almond, amaranth, teff, quinoa, coconut, oat …)

 4 teaspoons xanthan (some are made with corn) OR guar gum

 For yeast breads and pizza dough, you’ll want to change the ratio given above to equal parts starch and whole grain plus 1 teaspoon gum per cup of flour blend.